tearitco/SRW-Engine-MV-Public/docs/manual.md

 * isActorInBattle(actor\_id)

-	Can be used as conditional to check if the actor with the specified id is taking part in a battle.
+	Can be used as a conditional to check if the actor with the specified id is taking part in a battle.
 This function must be used instead of the game variable for proper results when using the twin system!

 * isEnemyInBattle(enemy\_id)

-	Can be used as conditional to check if the enemy with the specified id is taking part in a battle.
+	Can be used as a conditional to check if the enemy with the specified id is taking part in a battle.
 This function must be used instead of the game variable for proper results when using the twin system!

 * isEventInBattle(event\_id)

-	Can be used as conditional to check if the event with the specified id is taking part in a battle.
+	Can be used as a conditional to check if the event with the specified id is taking part in a battle.
 This function must be used instead of the game variable for proper results when using the twin system!

 ## Battle Text Editor